a-reich/versioned-pickle/README.md

 # Details of mismatched pickled, loaded versions:
 # pandas: ('1.3.0', '1.3.4')
 ```
-Three different methods ('scopes') for determining which packages to include are supported:
+Three different methods ('scopes') are supported for determining which packages (or more properly, 'distributions')
+to include, in increasing order of strictness:
 "object" - the specific modules encountered when pickling the object, "loaded" - any module that
 has currently been imported, or "installed" - all installed distributions.
 (The Python version is also recorded but not used in validation by default).
+Environment metadata is obtained using `importlib.metadata`.

 For detailed documentation see the docstrings.